ippas/imdik-zekanowski-sportwgs/README.md

 ### Joint genotyping, initial filtering and annotations

-*note: This needs to be repeated with corrected samples, for now the joint vcf does contain 7 wrong samples* *note 2: joint genotyping was performed for both sportsmen only and with GTS - two vcfs are available*

-1. The g.vcf's that were returned from the Intelliseq germline pipeline were joint genotyped in intervals according to [this script](https://github.com/ippas/imdik-zekanowski-gts/blob/master/preprocessing/joint_genotyping.md)
+1. The g.vcf's that were returned from the Intelliseq germline pipeline were joint genotyped in intervals

 2. Annotations and PCA for sportsmen-only vcf were performed in Hail 0.62 on Google Cloud.
 The following scripts were run: